Moin-1304/Test-task/README.md

 - **Pagination and sorting**: Efficient data navigation
 - **Context menu**: Edit, delete, and flag options for employee records

+## Role-Based Permissions
+- **Admin** has permission to:
+  - Add an employee
+  - Delete an employee
+  - Update an employee

+- **Employee** has permission to:
+  - View employees
+  - View their own profile
+  - Update their own profile

 ## Technologies Used

 ### Frontend